Using the MCP Server

 What the MCP server does

-Section titled “What the MCP server does”The MCP server is a thin proxy layer between Claude and the Craft FastAPI backend.
+Section titled “What the MCP server does”The MCP server is a thin proxy layer in front of the Craft FastAPI backend.
 Each MCP tool maps to one or more API endpoints.
-Claude sees a set of typed functions with descriptions — find_object, predict_passes, point_at, and so on — and calls them based on your conversation.
+Clients discover typed functions with descriptions — find_object, predict_passes, point_at, and so on — and call them as needed.

 The MCP server itself does no computation.
-It formats requests to the API, parses responses, and returns human-readable text to Claude.
+It formats requests to the API, parses responses, and returns structured text.

 Installation